Melidorado/Shop-Proyecto-2/README.md

 * JavaScript

-The design that was given to follow was the next one [Shop Modelo](https://frontend-proyecto-tienda.adaitw.org/)
+The design that was given to follow was the next one [Shop](https://frontend-proyecto-tienda.adaitw.org/)

 ## Project 🚀